While veganism includes practical lifestyle choices, at its heart it rests on a central idea: Animals morally matter.

 First and foremost is the idea that animals have a right to continue living.

 This means that an animal’s life has value in and of itself, regardless of how useful or profitable that life may be to us.
-Just as we recognise our own interest in continuing to live, most vegans argue that animals share that same fundamental interest.
+Just as we recognise our own interest in continuing to live, vegans argue that animals share that same fundamental interest.

-From a rights-based perspective, the issue is not how animals are treated, but whether we are justified in taking their lives at all when it is not necessary for our survival.
+From a rights-based perspective, the issue is not how animals are treated, but whether we are justified in taking their lives at all when it is not usually necessary for our survival.

 Self-Determination